Commissioners: “We will continue to value, respect, and support all individuals as we serve the people of Boulder County.” Read full message.

 • Agreement: When parties come to an agreement on how to settle a dispute, the agreement items are written on a mediation agreement and signed by the parties.
 This is a legally binding agreement and can be presented in court if either party chooses not to abide by the agreements.

-How Do I start The Mediation Process?
+How Do I Start the Mediation Process?

-1. Contact the Community Mediation Coordinator, Devi Suess, at dsuess@bouldercounty.gov or 303-441-1752
+1. Contact the Community Mediation Coordinator, at CommunityMediation@bouldercounty.gov or 303-441-1752.

-2. Contact – either directly or in writing – the party you have a dispute with to see if they are willing to participate in mediation
+2. Contact – either directly or in writing – the party you have a dispute with to see if they are willing to participate in mediation.

-3. Refer the other party to our website for further information
+3. Refer the other party to our website for further information.

 The Community Mediation coordinator will contact you after a referral is received.
 If mediation is agreed upon by both parties, the mediators will contact each party to set up both a preliminary meeting and the mediation.